flipt-io/labs/local-proxy/README.md

 This project uses Kubernetes to deploy the following:
 - `minio`: Object store that has an S3 compatible API
 - `flipt-master`: Serves as the main Flipt application, this is where users will be accessing the UI to make relevant changes
-- `sample-app`: Serves as the pod with Flipt running as a sidecar, `flipt-sidecar`, pulls its data from the object store (main application can be one of your containers within the pod)
+- `sample-app`: Serves as the pod with Flipt running as a sidecar, `flipt-sidecar`.
+There is also a container called `evaluation-client` that will make evaluation calls to the sidecar
 - `flipt-exporter`: CronJob that runs on a 1-minute interval that exports data out of the Flipt master, and puts those changes into the object store

 To access the `flipt-master` API, you can use Kubernetes to port-forward the service: